tomdb-BE/rke2/README.md

 # RKE2 Multiarch

 This is an EXPERIMENTAL fork of Rancher's RKE2 adding arm64 support for testing/lab use.

 WARNING: Use at own risk.
 Builds and releases are not supported by Rancher nor author.

-Supporting (hardened) images source can be found in their respective repository within this organization.
-Same source can be used to build for amd64 as well.
+Supporting (hardened) images source can be found in their respective repository within this organization. (see list below) Same source can be used to build for amd64 (linux-windows) as well.
 Currently, cross compile is not available.
 A RPI4B is capable of building all packages and images (ensure sufficient storage and swap is available)

-Most significant changes compared with master:

-- All hardened supporting images (kubernetes, etcd, sriov, calico,..) and mirrored images are available for arm64 except vSphere related mirrored images.
-Those are skipped during image building on arm64 only.
+No changes have been made to the go source code.

+Notable changes in build scripts and Dockerfile:

-- Boring assertion is skipped in all supporting hardened images as currently not working for arm64 architecture.
-When building for amd64, boring assertion is not skipped.
+- Boring assertion is skipped when building for arm64 as currently not supported for this architecture.
 - Hardened images ubi7 base image has been replaced with centos:7 as ubi 7 does not support arm64.
-Ubi8 does, to be investigated as missing some packages (e.g. conntrack).
-- Extended the available versioning variables in scripts/version and main Dockerfile to facilitate building future releases of rke2 and supporting components.
+- Extended the available version variables in scripts/version and main Dockerfile to facilitate building future releases of rke2 and supporting components.

-Current state: initial/superficial testing succesful in mixed linux-amd64/linux-arm64 (RPI4B-4GB) three node cluster (k8s - etcd - canal - metrics - kubeproxy - coredns) on RPI4B 4GB RAM.
+- Charts referencing image manifests that don't include an arm64 image, will be merged with the rke2-<name>.yaml-extra in the charts folders.
+The supplied values allow referencing arm64 including manifests on a custom registry and or repo.
+- Building/packaging vSphere related images are skipped when building for arm64.

 ## List of arm64 adapted components (multiarch branch):